keelback-code/out-proud/README.md

 ![Creator profile](static/images/readme-images/features/creator-profile-snip.jpg)

 Viewer profile - Page/s they have been given permission to view.
 Login required.
+'Profile' link redirects based on if user is logged in as Creator or Viewer based on internal checks.

 ![Viewer profile](static/images/readme-images/features/viewer-profile-snip.jpg)